activeviam/paris-internship-java-notebook/Readme.md

 # Java Notebook

-Thanks to this amazing projet, you can code in your favorite programming language ever (java not php) directly in your browser!!!
+Thanks to this amazing projet, you can code in your favorite programming language ever (java :tada:) directly in your browser!!!
 The simple and intuitive UI will leave you wondering why you ever thought jupyter was cool in the first place!
-Python is for wannabe "data-scientists", Java is for pros.
 This is the tool you never new you needed and which will change your programming life!

 This project is split in two parts:
 - javanotebook